creationix/howtonode.org/articles/connect-it.markdown

 <connect-it/app2.js>

-This has proper error-handline, proper HTTP headers, and all sorts of other bells and whistles that are required from a production web server.
+This has proper error-handling, proper HTTP headers, and all sorts of other bells and whistles that are required from a production web server.

 ## Future and Goals of Connect